SleepyDroids/307_SBA/README.md

 Website is intended to show case his work and be able to allow visitors to request commissions from him.

+All photographs provided by my talented friend Joe &copy;

 # Coding Languages Used

 A mixture of HTML/CSS and a small piece of a custom Javascript function (used for the navigation drop down menu).

 Used various selectors and pseduo selectors and elements to meet the CSS requirements of the SBA.
 Also used a singular external style sheet for all three pages while utilizing internal styling for elements that were unique to that page.
+Also used 10+ html elements, including semantic HTML for improved SEO.

-# Long Term Objectives
+# Future Objectives

+- Clean up HTML/CSS for improved consistency outside of the initial requirements of the SBA.
 - Add camera meta data to each photo (iso, camera model it was taken with, resolution, etc.)
 - An actually functional commission request form.
-- Better responsiveness and simplification of overall aesthetic.
+- Improved responsiveness and simplification of overall aesthetic.
 - Dark and light mode functionality for accessibility.
 - More DOM manipulation with Javascript in order to make the site as a whole more dynamic and responsive.